r-owen/base_loom_server/docs/installing.md

 3. Install the loom server software.

-    From here on I will assume you are installing [toika_loom_loom](https://pypi.org/project/toika-loom-server/).
+    From here on I will assume you are installing [toika_loom_server](https://pypi.org/project/toika-loom-server/).
-    For [seguin_loom_loom](https://pypi.org/project/seguin-loom-server/) replace "toika" with "seguin".
+    For [seguin_loom_server](https://pypi.org/project/seguin-loom-server/) replace "toika" with "seguin".
     On the command line:

-        python -m pip install toika_loom_loom
+        python -m pip install toika_loom_server

     Use `sudo` on Raspberry Pi to avoid having to hunt for the loom server executable in `~/.local/bin`:

-        sudo python -m pip install toika_loom_loom
+        sudo python -m pip install toika_loom_server

+    In either case, watch pip's output.
+Near the end it should tell you where it installed `run_toika_loom`.

 5. Find the installed loom server executable:

     * On macOS, Raspberry Pi (if you installed with `sudo`) and most unix you can probably run the executable directly:

             run_toika_loom mock

+        If that does not work, look at pip's output to see where it was installed.

-    * On Raspberry Pi if you did not install with `sudo` then try this:
+    * On Raspberry Pi if you did not install with `sudo` then it is probably here (if not, look at pip's output):

             ~/.local/bin/run_toika_loom mock

-    * On Windows the executable will be buried in the Scripts subdirectory of your python installation.
+    * On Windows the executable will probably be buried in the Scripts subdirectory of your python installation.
-        To find that directory first try this terminal command:

-            where python

-        If that fails, try this:

-            python -c "import os, sys; print(os.path.dirname(sys.executable))"

-        Then look in the Scripts subdirectory of that directory for `run_toika_loom` and run it with the `mock` USB port.
+        Again, pip's output should tell you where.

-    If the path to the executable is long, consider adding the directory containing the executable to your PATH.
+    If the path to the executable is long or hard to remember, consider adding the directory containing the executable to your "PATH", or in the case of macOS or unix, making an alias (a short word that will run the command).
-    Once you do that you can run the loom server without a path prefix, just plain old `run_toika_loom mock`.
-    How you add directories to your PATH depends on the operating system.
+    On macOS and unix you do this by editing a shell configuration file, which you can read about online.
     Here are [instructions for Windows 10](https://stackoverflow.com/q/44272416/1653413).

 6. Test the loom server with the `mock` port: